 Rate of pay and pay intervals

-This tells you how much you will be paid (before tax), and how often.
+This is defo something you need to make sure is recorded on the document.
+It essentially tells you how much you will be paid (before tax), and how often.

 Normal hours of work

-Check the normal working hours and look for mentions of compulsory overtime, or whether time off in lieu (TOIL) is given.
-Some contracts limit the hours that can be worked (such as lorry drivers).
+The express terms for work hours in contracts are crucial.
+To find out what they are, check the normal working hours and look for mentions of compulsory overtime, or whether time off in lieu (TOIL) is given.
+This is because those differ from job to job.
+For example, lorry drivers’ contracts limit the hours that can be worked.
+If you wanna learn more, read our article on working hours and rest breaks here.

 Holiday entitlement and holiday pay

-Most full-time workers have a statutory right to 24 days’ paid annual leave, and from 1 April, 2009 this increases to 28 days.
-There are a few workers who are not automatically given these rights, see our factsheet on holiday entitlements for more information.
+Most full-time workers have a statutory right to 28 days’ paid annual leave.
+But there are a few exceptions, see our article ‘how much holiday am I entitled to’ for more information.

-This will tell you the amount of pay you are entitled to if you are not able to work.
-If there are no terms or conditions related to pay due to injury or sickness, the work contract must say so.
-See our article on Sick Pay for more advice.
+This’ll tell you how much pay you’re entitled to if you can’t work.
+If your workplace doesn’t have any T&Cs for sick pay then the work contract must say so.
+See our article on the topic of sick pay for more advice.

 Period of notice